 If you have used Ozempic and suffered severe medical issues, you should speak with a knowledgeable Ozempic injury lawyer to fully understand your legal rights.
 It is important to know the rules and especially the deadline to file an Ozempic lawsuit so you don’t miss the opportunity to recover compensation for your losses.

-The team at Lawsuit Legal News created this guide to help injured Ozempic users understand the legal statute of limitations that controls when you can file a personal injury lawsuit related to Ozempic, also known generically as Semaglutide.
+The team at Lawsuit Legal News created this guide to help injured Ozempic users understand the legal statute of limitations that controls when they can file a personal injury lawsuit related to Ozempic, also known generically as Semaglutide.
 Since Ozempic injuries can happen in any state, the filing deadlines can vary.
 Keep reading for more details.

 What are Statutes of Limitation in Mass Tort Cases?